Dates for the 2020-2021 Academic Year

 - One and a half hour small-group consultation sessions or individual consultations (depending on the month) following each large-group meeting

-Applications are accepted online or by paper, and will include an application fee of $50 and an online interview.
+Applications are accepted online or by mail, and will include an application fee of $50 and an online interview.
 A background in Bowen theory (such as the Bowen Center Postgraduate Training Program, Network center training programs, Bowen faculty programs) will be necessary, and preference will be given to those actively engaged in leading faith communities of any faith tradition, whether lay or ordained.

 Mail paper applications to: